wonsunahn/CS1632_Fall2022/exercises/Supplement3/README.md

 ## Building

-Once logged in, you will also notice that your home directories are empty, which may be unsettling for those of you who used thoth before and had files there.
-That is because the admins have not yet connected your thoth accounts to your departmental AFS (Andrew File System) home directories.
-For now, your home directories are located in the local hard disk.
-These home directories will be razed once the semester is over.
+Once logged in, you will be in your home directory under /afs/pitt.edu/home/.
+Create and cd into a directory of your choice (or you can stay at your home directory) and then clone your GitHub Classroom

-Create and go to a directory of your choice (or you can stay at your default home directory) and then clone your GitHub Classroom repository:
+repository:

 ```
 $ git clone <your GitHub Classroom repository HTTPS URL>